 A bevy of beautiful telephone operators regale you in song with the joy and simplicity of making a telephone call.
 An extract from a film made by the GPO Film Unit, called The Fairy of the Phone (1936).
-Producer: Basil Wright, Director: William Coldstream, 12" 45'.
+Producer: Basil Wright, Director: William Coldstream, 12:45.
 "A fanciful comedy with musical sequences.
-The script was based on Page 6 of the London Telephone Directory - instructions to subscribers on the use of the telephone.".
-This particular clip is popular with producers of documentaries about the telephone and has appeared on television a number of times.
-Most recently was in the programme Inventions that Changed the World introduced by Jeremy Clarkson.
+The script was based on Page 6 of the London Telephone Directory – instructions to subscribers on the use of the telephone.".
+This particular clip is popular with producers of documentaries about the telephone and has appeared on television a number of times – for example, Inventions that Changed the World introduced by Jeremy Clarkson.

-The British Film Institute write: "Painter William Coldstream was, like W H Auden and Benjamin Britten, an employee of the GPO Film Unit from 1934-37.
+The British Film Institute wrote: "Painter William Coldstream was, like W H Auden and Benjamin Britten, an employee of the GPO Film Unit from 1934-37.
 This film conveys the information given to telephone subscribers through the format of a musical review.
 The fairy of the phone gives useful hints as she tiptoes along the wires."
+To watch the video of the song click on the image below

 Listen to the song as an MP3 file [321 kB]